HTTP Client

 let conn = client.get("https://example.com/").await.unwrap();

-trillium-native-tls can be used instead of trillium-rustls with the same pattern.
+trillium-native-tls and trillium-openssl can be used instead of trillium-rustls with the same pattern.

 HTTP/3